LedgerHQ/connect-kit/examples/next-wagmi/README.md

     $ pnpm dev

 This is just the standard Next.js web project with no web3 functionalities.
-We are adding and changing the following files to use wagmi
+We are adding or changing the following files to use wagmi

 - `src/pages/_app.tsx`, setup wagmi
 - `src/pages/index.tsx`, reference the components we want to show